Segmenting a Contrast-Enhanced CT Volume

 Review Data module

 Notice that a new Segmentation Node has been added: "Lung Segmentation".
-There are also some segmentations in there not being displayed
+There are also some segmentations in the node that are not being displayed.

 Save your work!